FEADME: Fast Elliptical Accretion Disk Modeling Engine: Conclusions

 Our main findings are as follows:

 \begin{enumerate} \item The AGN sample shows a diverse range of eccentricity, inclination, emissivity slope, radial extent, and local broadening.
-Rather than forming discrete classes, AGN disks populate a continuous manifold with localized regions of high density.
+AGN disks populate a continuous manifold that can be usefully summarized with five phenomenological Gaussian-mixture morphology bins, without requiring sharply separated natural classes.
 This complexity likely reflects a combination of secular disk evolution, non-axisymmetric perturbations, and diverse radiative environments.

-\item The majority of TDE parameter distributions are statistically indistinguishable from those of the AGN as a whole.
-The most significant difference is in eccentricity where TDE disks are consistently more circular, consistent with theoretical expectations that debris streams rapidly dissipate eccentricity during circularization.
-Aside from this distinction, TDEs occupy the same geometric and kinematic regime as classical AGN disk emitters.
+\item The TDE and AGN disk-parameter distributions overlap substantially in radial scale, emissivity slope, and local broadening.
+The most significant disk-structure difference is in eccentricity, where TDE disks are consistently more circular, consistent with theoretical expectations that debris streams rapidly dissipate eccentricity during circularization.
+Aside from this distinction, TDEs occupy much of the same geometric and kinematic regime as classical AGN disk emitters.

 \item Model selection indicates that a combination of disk emission and a broad Gaussian component provides the best description for the majority of both populations.
-However, the kinematic properties of this broad component differ: TDEs exhibit systematically larger FWHM values than AGN, suggesting that the non-disk emission in TDEs arises from dynamically young, shock- or outflow-dominated gas rather than the more virialized broad-line region typically present in AGN. \end{enumerate}
+However, the kinematic properties of this broad component differ: TDEs exhibit systematically larger FWHM values than AGN, suggesting that their non-disk emission arises from dynamically young, shock- or outflow-dominated gas, while the AGN component is more consistent with a virialized broad-line region. \end{enumerate}

 Taken together, these results suggest a unified physical picture for broad Balmer-line emission in galactic nuclei.
 Once a rotating disk forms and becomes the dominant line-emitting region, through either long-term accretion in AGN or rapid debris circularization in TDEs, its spectral appearance is governed primarily by the same relativistic and radiative processes.
 The close overlap between TDE and AGN disk parameters underscores this continuity and demonstrates that the diversity of double-peaked and asymmetric Balmer profiles can be explained through a common geometric framework.